ronnyml/snowplow-wiki/events-and-contexts/Custom-events.md

 See [Snowplow tracker protocol](snowplow-tracker-protocol#39-custom-structured-event-tracking) for the specific parameters to be used with structured events and examples of usage.

 <a name="unstructured-event" />
-##Custom unstructured event
+##Self-describing event

-Custom unstructured events are user events which do not fit one of the existing [Snowplow event types](Snowplow-authored-events) (page views, ecommerce transactions etc), and do not fit easily into our existing [custom structured event format](#structured-event).
-A **custom unstructured event** consists of two elements:
+Self-describing events (also known as custom unstructured events are user events which do not fit one of the existing [Snowplow event types](Snowplow-authored-events) (page views, ecommerce transactions, etc.), and do not fit easily into our existing [custom structured event format](#structured-event).
+A **self-describing event** consists of two elements:

 - A `name` of the unstructured event, e.g. "Game saved" or "returned-order".
 This is case-sensitive; spaces etc are allowed
 - A set of `key: value` properties (also known as a hash, associative array or dictionary)

-You might recognise what we call custom unstructured events from other analytics tools including MixPanel, KISSmetrics and Keen.io, where they are the primary trackable event type.
+You might recognise what we call self-describing events (custom unstructured events) from other analytics tools including MixPanel, KISSmetrics and Keen.io, where they are the primary trackable event type.

-Custom unstructured events are great for a couple of use cases:
+Self-describing events are great for a couple of use cases:

 - Where you want to track event types which are proprietary/specific to your business (i.e. not already part of Snowplow)
 - Where you want to track events which have unpredictable or frequently changing properties

-The set of `key: value` properties in unstructured events is represented with **self-describing JSON** which can have arbitrarily many fields.
+The set of `key: value` properties in self-describing events is represented with **self-describing JSON** which can have arbitrarily many fields.

 > [**Self-describing JSON**](https://github.com/snowplow/iglu/wiki/Self-describing-JSONs) is a standardized [JSON](http://www.json.org/) format which co-locates a reference to the instance's [JSON Schema](http://json-schema.org/) alongside the instance's data

-For example, to track an unstructured event with Javascript tracker, you make use of the `trackUnstructEvent` method with the pattern shown below:
+For example, to track a self-describing event with Javascript tracker, you make use of the `trackUnstructEvent` method with the pattern shown below:

 ```
 snowplow_name_here('trackUnstructEvent', <<SELF-DESCRIBING EVENT JSON>>);